texxasrulez/plugin_manager/README.md

 - Diagnostics panel for connectivity
 - `sources.map.php` to resolve outliers or mark plugins as **bundled**
 - Scroll-friendly UI for large lists
-- Single or Multiple plugin updates
-- Restore from Backup (note)

 # Install